-The PRMP contains 114 recommendations spanning the delivery of parks and recreation facilities and services over its fifteen-year span.
-The following synopsis summarizes the PRMP's most pressing actions for the City of Brampton to implement in the coming years (not presented in any particular order of priority or timing).
+The PRMP contains 114 recommendations spanning the delivery of parks and recreation facilities and services.
+The following synopsis summarizes the PRMP's most pressing actions for the City of Brampton to implement over the next 15 years (not presented in any particular order of priority or timing).